chwarr/dnjc/README.md

 Things that I want to do, in rough priority order

-1. Scrub "change the reader options" for trailing commas and comments
 1. Write a pipeline (Azure Dev Ops?
 GitHub?) to automatically build and package.
 There's the beginning of a GitHub one in `/.github/workflows/dotnetcore.yml`.